-Last week we talked about using color to create calm.
-This week, let’s take a look at creating excitement!
+We talked before about using color to create calm.
+This week, let’s take a look at creating excitement with color!
 This is the 3rd and final part in our series on “Using Color Like the Pros” based on tips from Fawn Chang, Director, Color Certification, PP&G, who brought the program to Exciting Windows.

 According to Fawn, white activates our senses and our creativity.
 She cautions against using white with upholstery or carpets that may be worn/in need or replacement or needing to be cleaned.
 She also notes that white based colors, referred to as “clean” colors, don’t work well with muted colors.
 Adding to this, Helen points out that white is a color that can be cold or aloof – think hospital – so it is not good for a couple’s bedroom.

-The photograph below is an example of a room with a di-chromatic color scheme.
+That room is an example of a room with a di-chromatic color scheme, by the way.
 Fawn tells us the blue-grey and the warmer pink-beige offer the muted background.
 Excitement is added by the vibrant accents in blue and pink.
 Notice that the blue and fuchsia in the accents are white-based colors.
 Thus making them stand out while making the soft, muted tones of the furnishings and walls look more subdued.